 Metrics to alert on: LRPsExtra and LRPsMissing

 These metrics report differences between the record of desired LRPs and the BBS’s record of running LRPs.
 Pushing or deleting an application that has many instances can cause brief spikes in the number of missing or extra LRPs, respectively, but any extended high levels of either can indicate a problem with the BBS.
-In both cases, PCF suggests setting a warning threshold of around five and a critical alert threshold of around 10.
+In both cases, Pivotal suggests setting a warning threshold of around five and a critical alert threshold of around 10.

 Metric to alert on: crashedActualLRPs